tct-gaming/yaw/guide/mods.md

 You get these from running the derelict.

 ## Augment Mods
 In my Saryn `Regenerative Molt` is my augment mod.
 It is a mod that modifies a warframe's abilities.
 But remember it depends on who you're playing with.
-If I'm playing with a Wisp or EV Trinity then I might foregoe this mod and I might have put something else in that position.
+If I'm playing with a Wisp or EV Trinity then I might forego this mod and I might have put something else in that position.

 ## Primed Mods
 These are primed versions of existing mods.
 They are white and they do not drop.
 You need to buy them from a vender that appears once every two weeks.
 You'll get a message to tell you they've arrived.